Do Eggs Cause Constipation? Facts and Myths.

 5- A special concern about eggs in babies and pets.

-Eating eggs in babies (especially babies younger than 2 years) can lead to constipation.
+Eating eggs in babies (especially babies younger than two years) can lead to constipation.
 This is because a single egg can form an entire meal.
 Don’t feed your baby too many eggs at the expense of fibers.

-The same issues go with small-sized pets, too many eggs at the expense of fiber can lead to constipation.
+The same issues go with small-sized pets; too many eggs at the expense of fiber can lead to constipation.

 Eggs don’t cause constipation in pets and babies.
-Too many eggs can easily cause constipation due to their relatively smaller size and needs.
+Too many eggs can easily cause constipation due to their smaller size and needs.

 6- Why shouldn’t you stop Eggs with constipation and IBS constipation?